namakeingo/tennis_score_library_Codekata/README.md

 # Tennis score library - Codekata
-A CodeKata following TDD that returns the score of a game of tennis
+A CodeKata in .NET Coro following TDD that returns the score of a game of tennis